osbuild/koji-osbuild/HACKING.md

 [`.pylintrc`](.pylintrc) is provided.
 The `./run-test.sh` will lint the source code using this (see *Testing* below).

+# Contributing

+Please refer to the [developer guide](https://www.osbuild.org/guides/developer-guide/developer-guide.html) to learn about our workflow, code style and more.

 # Testing

 ## Unit tests